INPUT |

 Usage:

-INPUT optionally displays a prompt, then waits for your entry and stores it in an environment variable.
+INPUT optionally displays a prompt, then waits for your entry and stores it in an environment or array variable.
 INPUT is normally used in batch files and aliases to get multi-character input (for single keystroke input, see INKEY).

 INPUT works within the command line window.
 If you prefer to us a dialog for user input, see the MSGBOX and QUERYBOX commands.